zianglih/ViT/proposal.md

 ## Problem Statement

 Transformer architecture has showed its great potential in Natural Language Processing tasks.
 In this project, we are going to explore its application in computer vision tasks, specifically, image recognition, by implementing a simplified version of the vision transformer (ViT) architecture.
 We will evaluate its performance and compare it with traditional CNN approaches, and attempt to discuss why or why not it's a good fit for such tasks.
-Moreover, we are also interested in studying further research regarding ViT, like the Masked Autoencoder (MAE).
-We will try to modify our model based on such research, and evaluate the performance.
+Moreover, we are also interested in studying Masked Autoencoder (MAE), which is a further research based on ViT.

 ## Approach

-We plan to working on 2 tasks: the implementation and evaluation of the original ViT, and then the followup, e.g., MAE.
-For each task we have 2 students.
-For the ViT part, we will directly train and tune the model on small, labeled datasets, then try to generalize the model by training on larger datasets.
-For the MAE part, we are likely to work on unlabeled, relatively large datasets, fine-tune for the small dataset, and compare with the original approach.
+We plan to working on 2 tasks: the implementation and evaluation of the original ViT, and then the MAE followup.
+For the ViT part, we will implement it from scratch, then directly train the model on datasets of different scales, and compare the results with CNN.
+For the MAE followup, we will use checkpoints from the pretrained models, and fine-tune it on our model.
+Note that, if we feel this part is not that relavant, we may only focus on the vit part, e.g., do more experiments.

 ## Datasets

 Small: CIFAR-10 (60000 3x32x32 10 classes)

 Relatively large: Tiny ImageNet (100000 3x64x64 200 classes), CIFAR-100, etc.

 ## Computational Resources